ncordin/next-sqlite-admin/README.md

 # Troubleshooting

-Can not access admin interface:
+`Cannot GET /admin/`, Can not access admin interface:

 - Check for empty PREFIX, can cause bad URL like http://localhost//admin/
 - The node command MUST be run from the server project directory
+- Check node_module/sqlite-95/admin-webapp/dist exists